basysKom/basyskom_toolbox/026_tool.cpp_code_formatting.md

 - [Continuous Integration keeps your project healthy](https://toolbox.basyskom.com/3)

 ## Implementation hints
-At project start decide which coding style to use.
+At project start, decide which coding style to use.
 Ask the customer if there are in-house styles which should be implemented.
 If the customer doesn't care we will use the official [Qt C++ code style](https://wiki.qt.io/Qt_Coding_Style).

+It is good practice to put a (custom) .clang-format file into your repository, so developers are using the same configuration.

+You may want to adapt your CI-checks to involve a formatting check in order to catch formatting errors automatically.

-Use IDE to apply coding styles while writing (in QtCreator: `Options > C++ > Code Style`).
+Use your IDE to apply coding styles while writing (in QtCreator: `Options > C++ > Code Style`).
+When using clang-format, developers should choose the same version, to avoid conflicting formatting, caused by a different program version.

 Use IDE to 'convert' whole files